Servebolt/servebolt-optimizer/Readme.txt

 == Changelog ==

 = 3.5.54 =
 * Added the ability to allow for Private post types to be purged.
+* Bugfix: fixed deprecation errors on PHP 8.4 for nullable types

 = 3.5.53 =
 * Bugfix: Prevent additional db writes to options table on Admin pages by skipping them when the db migration version is the current migration version.